vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

 Requesting a workshop instance
 ------------------------------

-To request a workshop instance, a custom resource of type ``workshoprequest`` needs to be created.
+To request a workshop instance, a custom resource of type ``WorkshopRequest`` needs to be created.

 This is a namespaced resource allowing who can create them to be delegated using role based access controls.
 Further, in order to be able to request an instance of a specific workshop, you need to know the secret token specified in the description of the workshop environment.
 If necessary, raising of requests against a specific workshop environment can also be constrained to set namespaces on top of any defined RBAC rules.